 NOTE: If two images have different sizes, they will be grouped in separate sets in the time-splitting mode.

-If the number of frames in the desired sequence is known, then the MIN LENGTH slider can be adjusted to filter out sets containing smaller number of images.
+If the number of frames in the desired sequence is known, then the MIN LENGTH slider can be adjusted to filter out sets containing a smaller number of images.

-Using the SUB FOLDERS option could increase processing time significantly if the selected folder has deep sub-folder hierarchy and contains a large number of images.
+Using the SUB FOLDERS option could increase processing time significantly if the selected folder has a deep sub-folder hierarchy and contains a large number of images.

 When the TIME SPLITTING slider is shifted from the NONE state, the software parses each image file for shot time and size processing.
 Even if the program caches parsed results, accessing the first folder could require a significant amount of time.

 If splitting affected images into sets is taking significant time, the progress indicator is displayed.
-However this indicator does not prevent you from adjusting the set filtering criteria or even canceling the import.
+However, this indicator does not prevent you from adjusting the set filtering criteria or even canceling the import.

 To add a set of images to the time-lapse project, select an image in the middle of a sequence then click on IMPORT AS SEQUENCE.

 You can also select multiple sets using Ctrl+click to select a series of sets then import all of them at once into your project.
-Each selected set is added to the project as separate sequence.
+Each selected set is added to the project as a separate sequence.